ndau/ndau/cmd/ndauapi/README.md

 _Returns a transaction from the blockchain given its tx hash._

-Transaction hash must be URL path-escaped
+Transaction hash must be URL query-escaped